 Cansurmount Support Group

-The Cansurmount Program is sponsored by the American Cancer Society with the cooperation of CHI Health St. Francis.
+The Cansurmount program is sponsored by the American Cancer Society with the cooperation of St. Francis.
 It is a support group designed to help individuals with cancer and their families learn to live each day with hope and gain strength to look toward the future.
-The Cansurmount program meets on the first Wednesday of each month at 1:30 p.m. in the Telehealth Conference Room, 2nd Floor of the Memorial Health Center, 2116 West Faidley.
+The Cansurmount program meets on the first Wednesday of each month at 1:30 p.m. in the Telehealth conference room, Floor 2 of St. Francis, 2116 West Faidley Ave.

 Diabetes Support Group

 A support group designed for people living with diabetes and their families.
-Meets every other month at CHI Health St. Francis.
+Meets every other month at St. Francis.
 Please call (308) 384-4600 for dates and times.

 Eat at Mom’s

 Finding good support while you are breastfeeding is often the key to a successful experience.
-You can find that support at "Eat At Mom's," a group that meets every Tuesday from 10 a.m.-noon at Hy-Vee, 115 Wilmar Ave., in Grand Island.
+You can find that support at “Eat at Mom’s,” a group that meets every Tuesday between 10 a.m. and noon at Hy-Vee, 115 Wilmar Ave., in Grand Island.
 You may attend anytime for mother-to-mother support.
-There is also a registered nurse at the meetings to help you or answer and breastfeeding questions you may have.
+There is also a registered nurse at the meetings to help you or answer any breastfeeding questions you may have.

 Fibromyalgia Support Group

-A support group for people who have fibromyalgia, their friends and families will meet the fourth Monday of every month at 7 p.m., St. Mary's Cathedral Square, 402 W. Division (use East door of new building), Grand Island.
+A support group for people who have fibromyalgia and their friends and families.
+The group meets the fourth Monday of every month at 7 p.m. at St. Mary’s Cathedral Square, 402 W. Division (use east door of new building), Grand Island.
 For information, contact Jean Parachini at (308) 946-3433.

 From Surviving to Thriving

 This is a support group designed to help those dealing with life after completing cancer treatment.
 Surviving cancer is a life experience that needs to be shared and understood.
 From Surviving to Thriving is designed to provide cancer survivors with opportunities for increased support and education.
 Those attending will also learn about the resources available to improve quality of life.
 All cancer survivors are encouraged to attend this support group.
-From Surviving to Thriving meets on the second Wednesday of each month at 3 p.m. in the Telehealth Conference Room, 2nd Floor of the Memorial Health Center, 2116 West Faidley.
+From Surviving to Thriving meets on the second Wednesday of each month at 3 p.m. in the Telehealth conference room, 2nd floor of St. Francis, 2116 West Faidley Ave.

 Look Good, Feel Better

 A luncheon offering men an opportunity to share the trials and triumphs of life after experiencing the death of a loved one.
-The meeting, sponsored by Saint Francis Medical Center's Hospice Department, will be held the third Thursday of every month at 11:30 a.m. at Tommy's Restaurant, 1325 South Locust Street, Grand Island.
+The meeting, sponsored by the St. Francis hospice department, will be held the third Thursday of every month at 11:30 a.m. at Tommy’s Restaurant, 1325 South Locust Street, Grand Island.
 Participants pay for their own meals.
 For more information, call Katie Robbins at (308) 398-2629.

 Metastatic Breast Cancer Support Group

 This support group is for women diagnosed with metastatic breast cancer.
 Participants receive education and support from staff and each other related to experiences unique to them.
-This group meets the third Wednesday of each month at 1:30 p.m. in the Telehealth Conference Room, 2nd floor of the Memorial Health Center, 2116 West Faidley.
+This group meets the third Wednesday of each month at 1:30 p.m. in the Telehealth conference room, 2nd floor of St. Francis, 2116 West Faidley Ave.

 Multiple Myeloma Support Group

 This support group is for those diagnosed with multiple myeloma.
-This group provides support, education and caring for those diagnosed and their family members.
-Group members meet the third Wednesday of each month at 10 a.m. in the basement of Home Federal Bank, 3311 W. Stolley Park Road, in Grand Island.
+This group provides support and education for those diagnosed and their family members.
+Group members meet the third Wednesday of each month at 10 a.m. in the basement of Home Federal Bank, 3311 W. Stolley Park Road, Grand Island.
 For information, please contact Mary Lou Russell at (308) 382-5624 or Dr. Jim Omel at (308) 381-0289.

 Next Step Grief Support Group

 This ongoing group offers the bereaved person an opportunity to share with other people who have experienced the death of a loved one and receive support.
-The meetings will take place the second Tuesday of every month from 5:30-7 p.m. at CHI Health St. Francis, 2116 W. Faidley Ave., Grand Island, in Conference Rooms B. There is no cost to attend.
+The meetings will take place the second Tuesday of every month from 5:30-7 p.m. at St. Francis Medical Plaza, 2116 W Faidley Ave., Grand Island, in Conference Rooms B. There is no cost to attend.
 For more information, contact Katie Robbins, HealthConnect at Home, at (308) 398-2629.

 Stroke Support Group

-CHI Health St. Francis and Grand Island Physical Therapy offer a stroke support group that meets from 5:30-6:30 p.m. on the first Thursday of each month in the Hy-Vee Community Room.
+St. Francis and Grand Island Physical Therapy offer a stroke support group that meets from 5:30-6:30 p.m. on the first Thursday of each month in the Hy-Vee Community Room.
 The group is open to anyone who has experienced a stroke.
-Family, friends and other caregivers of stroke survivors are also invited to attend.
-The support group offers education, resource information, emotional support and the reassurance that stroke victims and their caregivers are not alone.
+Family, friends, and other caregivers of stroke survivors are also invited to attend.
+The support group offers education, resource information, emotional support, and community.
 For more information, contact Katie Robbins-Case at (308) 398-6531 or Eva Dawson at (308) 398-2170.

 Telehealth Patient Educational Opportunities

-The St. Francis Cancer Treatment Center offers educational programming, broadcast via telehealth.
-These educational offerings focus on patient specific topics.
-Patients and their families and loved ones can view these telehealth educational opportunities either from the comfort of their own home or at their local healthcare facility.
-Contact the Cancer Treatment Center for more information.
+The St. Francis Cancer Treatment Center offers educational programming broadcast via Telehealth.
+These educational offerings focus on patient-specific topics.
+Patients and their families and loved ones can view these Telehealth educational opportunities either from the comfort of their own home or at their local health care facility.
+Contact the St. Francis Cancer Treatment Center for more information.